reactjsexample/react-redux-simple-example/README.md

 * Uses Large Scale Architecture for Redux.
 * Does not explain, just shows the code.
 * Gives you 1 way, using the latest coding techniques.
+* Lets you compare the same app without Redux to see the differences.

 ![react-redux-simple-example-screen-shot](https://github.com/reactjsexample/react-redux-simple-example/blob/master/src/assets/images/react-redux-simple-example-screen-shot.png)